Skip to content

 Show the help for the command and parameters

-This parameter could be also configured by setting _HHELP environment variable.
+This parameter can also be configured by setting the _HHELP environment variable.

 --logging.level.com.dqops

-This parameter could be also configured by setting LOGGING_LEVEL_COM_DQOPS environment variable.
+This parameter can also be configured by setting the LOGGING_LEVEL_COM_DQOPS environment variable.

 ERROR